danderssonsario/SpriteJS/README.md

 Javascript library for creating game objects.

 ## Getting started
-Import module to your project or run it in the test app.
+Clone this module and use it for your project!
 ### Test module
 ````javascript
 npm run dev